1andre-santos1/Face-Detection/README.md

 </p>

 ## See More ##
-<i>If you want to learn in depth all the processes behind this you can take a look at the papers below.</i>
+`If you want to learn in depth all the processes behind this you can take a look at the papers below.`

 [Rapid Object Detection Using a Boosted Cascade of Simple Features](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf)